facebook/react-native-website/docs/testing-overview.md

 [Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) is an advanced kind of testing enabled by Jest.
 It is a very powerful and low-level tool, so extra attention is advised when using it.

 A "component snapshot" is a JSX-like string created by a custom React serializer built into Jest.
-This serializer lets Jest translate React component trees to string that's human-readable.
+This serializer lets Jest translate React component trees to strings that are human-readable.
 Put another way: a component snapshot is a textual representation of your component’s render output _generated_ during a test run.
 It may look like this:

 ```jsx
 <Text